 As you add different conditions to your rule, USM Anywhere converts them into query strings and displays them in the same order as added under Current Rule:

-When USM Anywhere evaluates these conditions, it processes them from left to right and stops whenever a condition evaluates to false.
-At that point, any criteria following this state are discarded, and the action is taken if true and dropped if false.
+When USM Anywhere evaluates these conditions, it processes them from left to right and stops whenever a condition evaluates to true or false.
+At that point, any rules criteria following this state are discarded, and the rule action is taken if true and dropped if false.